The Dragon's Snake Fist: Cast

-Media Release
+Media release

-The movie was released through with the VHS by IFD films and Arts, later on it was released in Hong Kong through VCD with rare Mandarin dubbed version.
-Around 2000, it was released through DVD however with the simple VHS recording DVD.
-In 2009, the company Rarescope who will release numerous Kung Fu movies on DVD attempted to release the movie with the remastered version, however the official release of the DVD has been canceled however the unreleased remastered version will later on could find on YouTube (which now it has been deleted from the public domain movie category due to the copyright.).
-In 2015, the British company Terracotta Distribution who has been released the movies in remastered addition (such as Shanghai 13, Hero of Shaolin and others) officially released the DVD with the trailer, with the region PAL it has been fully remastered with Digital stereo.
+The movie was initially released on VHS by IFD films and Arts, and later it was released in Hong Kong on VCD with rare Mandarin dubbed version.
+Around 2000, the film appeared on DVD, although this release consisted of a direct transfer from a VHS source.

+In 2009, Rarescope, a company known for releasing numerous Kung Fu movies on DVD, attempted to release the movie with the remastered version; however the official release of the DVD has been canceled.
+The unreleased remastered version subsequently appeared on YouTube, but it was later removed due to copyright restrictions.

+In 2015, the British company Terracotta Distribution—known for releasing remastered editions of Shanghai 13, Hero of Shaolin and others—officially released the film on DVD in the PAL region.
+This edition was fully remastered and featured digital stereo sound, along with the original trailer.